Season 2 Overview

 Ratings: 35-36 millions, 14th tie weekly TV programs, 3rd TV genre show.

 The episode was not only groundbreaking and touching, but it was also a huge success.
 Apparently, part one accomplished its purpose of warming up the audience and lead up to part two: it aired on September 25, one week after part one, and scored two points more than the predecessor, drawing nearly 36 million viewers in the audience.
-It marks the largest improvement in ratings between episodes divided in two parts of the entire series.
+It marks the largest improvement in ratings between episodes divided into two parts of the entire series.

 Also, the ratings made this the most-watched episode of the entire first season, even surpassing the Pilot (that set it one year earlier).
 And this was just the beginning of season two; actually, that figure is going to be set higher and higher over the course of the new episodes.
 It certainly set a high bar (both in quality and in success) for the rest of the season.